 One way to prevent kids from being scammed, bullied, or hooked up on Facebook is by using Messenger Kids app.
 It’s designed for children and has particular limitations that help safeguard children online.

 However, this solution can’t protect children from another danger: social isolation.
-The psychologists proved that kids who constantly communicate on Facebook have difficulties with real-life communication.
+Psychologists proved that kids who constantly communicate on Facebook have difficulties with real-life communication.

 Kids feel more open and comfortable talking to someone online.
 But in fact, it leads to the inability to communicate and show emotions in reality.